eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 Look the answer on the terminal :<br/>
 * First the warnings : They enhance missing or incoherent element in the csv. <br/>
 * Next, the solutions find by numerical methods.

+#### Generate documentation
+Come back in the root floder git MATH-458-ProjectNonLinearSystems To generate doxygen documentation:

+	doxygen Doxyfile
+If doesn't work you can create the Doxyfile with ```doxywizard``` and select the folder project to scan with scan recursively.<br>
+To open the html web page:

+	cd html
+	firfox index.html

 ## Test your function : how to fill the csv
 ### first column : Choose your method